Ll2NZ/dot-files/README.md

 touch package.json

 # 5. clone the following repo at `https://github.com/Ll2NZ/webpack-template` and place in inside the `bin` directory
+#    note: make sure to name the repo webpack-template after you clone it!

 # finally, go back into the user directory
 cd ~/